Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 Recycled Asphalt (RAP)Base layers, driveways110–1301,760–2,080

-When using our bitumen calculator, you can adjust the density value to match your specific mix design.
-If your contractor or supplier has specified a particular asphalt mix, ask for the compacted unit weight and enter it directly into the density field for the most accurate estimate.
+When using our bitumen calculator, adjust the density value to match your specific mix design.
+If your contractor has specified a particular asphalt mix, ask for the compacted unit weight and enter it directly into the density field for the most accurate estimate.

 hot mix asphalt bitumen types density guide for paving projects